python-cmd2/cmd2/docs/features/help.rst

   Documented commands (use 'help -v' for verbose/'help <topic>' for details):
   ===========================================================================
-  alias  help     ipy    py    run_pyscript  set    shortcuts edit   history  macro  quit  run_script    shell
+  alias  help     ipy  quit          run_script  shell edit   history  py   run_pyscript  set         shortcuts

 If you have a large number of commands, you can optionally group your commands into categories.
 Here's the output from the example ``help_categories.py``::